Application 5.2 – Grant Rationale

 Benefits of Environmental Education

-While the benefits of EE are well established, they are only as good as youth have access to natural resources.
+While the benefits of EE are well established, they are only as good as youth having access to natural resources.
 The racial and economic disparities in communities profoundly impact the access and use of natural resources.
 The historical exclusion of people of color from public lands and natural places has had a long-term impact on behaviors and views of outdoor spaces (Rowland-Shea et al., 2020).
 Moreover, legacies of exclusion have impacted “visitation to national parks and other public lands and participation in outdoor recreation, as well as causes people of color to feel unwelcome or in danger in nature.”
 (Rowland-Shea, 2020, p.1).
-Fortunately, the evidence points that being outdoors (even without involvement in an environmental education program) is invaluable for youth and enhances overall health and cognitive function, strong motor coordination, reduced stress, and enhanced social skills (Strife, & Downey, 2009).
+Fortunately, the evidence points out that being outdoors (even without involvement in an environmental education program) is invaluable for youth and enhances overall health and cognitive function, strong motor coordination, reduced stress, and enhanced social skills (Strife, & Downey, 2009).
 The proposed environmental education program could be a start in addressing access to natural places for underserved populations.

 Pilot